President & Chief Executive Officer, and Regional CEO of the Mid-America Region of Adventist Health System

-Bacon has served with Adventist Health System for more than 20 years.
+Bacon has served with AHS for more than 20 years.
 He has a proven record of growing clinical areas such as neuroscience, cardiology, oncology and trauma, while placing a priority on building physician and community relationships.
+He currently serves on the Kansas City Area Hospital Council (2016 Chair), Kansas Hospital Association Board, both the Greater Kansas City and Overland Park Chamber Boards; Johnson County Community College Foundation Board, Union College Board and the Mid-America Union Conference Executive Committee.

 Bacon and his wife, DeAnna, have three children, Paul, Mark and Olivia.